shankar4/Glycobiology/README.md

 # Glycobiology
 Molecular study of carbohydrates involved in the assembly of complex multicellular organs and organisms.
+This requires interactions between cells and the surrounding matrix.
+Cells and many macromolecules have attached sugars (mono or oligo-saccharides), referred to as glycans [Varki et al.](https://www.ncbi.nlm.nih.gov/books/NBK316258/).
+Hyaluronan, a major glycan, seems to have a central role in ECM synthesis and degeneration.

+References:
+1. Essentials of Glycobiology, 3rd edition, by Varki, A., et al. (eds), 2017; URL: https://www.ncbi.nlm.nih.gov/books/NBK316258/
+2. Hyaluronan: From Basic Science to Clinical Applications - Conversations with Hyaluronan Scientists, Volumes 1 and 3, by Hargittai, M., and Hargittai, I., eds, 2011.